 Please keep this instruction manual for future reference and for the duration of owning the LvL mixer.
-Please carefully read and understand the instructions inside this owner's manual before attempting to operate your new powered loudspeaker.
+Please carefully read and understand the instructions inside this owner's manual before attempting to operate your new mixer.

-This instruction manual includes essential safety information regarding the use and maintenance of the amplifier.
-Take special care to heed all warning symbols and signs inside this manual and those printed on the amplifier on the back of the loudspeaker.
+This instruction manual includes essential safety information regarding the use and maintenance of the mixer.
+Take special care to heed all warning symbols and signs inside this manual and those printed on the mixer.